 Following a protracted downturn in precious metal and commodity prices and the resource sector from mid-2011 to the end of 2015, gold, silver and metal prices staged a marked recovery in 2016.
 Silver traded up to US\$20 per ounce by June/July 2016, up from US\$14 per ounce at the beginning of the year.
 However, during the second half of 2016 silver prices were volatile and gradually declined back to US\$16 per ounce by December 2016.
 This was mainly due to prospects of higher interest rates in the United States and the increase in the value of the U.S. dollar following the U.S. elections in November 2016.
-In 2017 to the date of this report, silver prices have continued to be volatile, increasing to US\$18 per ounce in February and April 2017, only to go back to around US\$16 per ounce in early May before going back to US\$17 per ounce at the time of this report.
+In 2017 to the date of this report, silver prices have continued to be volatile, increasing to over US\$18 per ounce in February and April 2017, only to go back to below US\$16 per ounce in early July.
+The silver price has trended up in July and August to just over US\$17 per ounce at the time of this report.
 This has dampened some of the earlier optimism for the resource and exploration sectors seen in the first half of 2016.
 The Company managed to use this window in 2016 to significantly strengthen its working capital which continues to assist management in considering initiatives such as the drill program completed at the La Esperanza project with positive results.

+Corporate Outlook

-Larger and mid-tier mining companies are still interested in opportunities to advance exploration projects and in acquiring new projects, which are positive factors given the Company's strong portfolio of exploration projects.
-The Company is reviewing the recent encouraging drill results from the La Esperanza project, and intends to undertake additional exploration work both at La Esperanza and to advance its other exploration projects in Mexico to define additional targets.
-The Company and Orex continue to assess the Sandra-Escobar project for ways to unlock additional potential on this large and prospect rich property.
+Larger and mid-tier mining companies remain interested in opportunities to advance exploration projects and in acquiring new projects, which are positive factors given the Company's strong portfolio of exploration projects.

+The Company has reviewed the recent encouraging drill results from the La Esperanza project, and completed further surface sampling over the La Esperanza vein area to investigate blind extensions along strike in both directions.
+This data is being evaluated to plan further drilling at La Esperanza.
+The Company also intends to advance its other exploration projects in Mexico to define additional targets.

 In British Columbia, the prospecting and airborne magnetics survey completed at the Vega project in late 2016, and the review of the Brenda project database in late 2016 and 2017 have highlighted the potential of these projects for hosting multiple targets for copper-gold porphyry mineralization.

+The Company plans to transfer the BC projects to a new public company.
+The transaction is intended to unlock value for shareholders by allowing the market to independently value these projects.
+It will also improve the prospects of financing these projects with flow-through funding without dilution of shareholders' interests in the Company's Mexico projects.

-The generally more positive resource environment presents opportunities for concluding financing and cooperation arrangements to actively advance the Company's project portfolio, both in Mexico and British Columbia.
+The more positive resource environment presents opportunities for concluding financing and cooperation arrangements to actively advance the Company's projects. in Mexico and British Columbia.